-This section introduces all the supported Table commands.
-The Table-query (or bound query) has been developed to support the typical SQL commands supported by a relational database: CREATE, DROP, TRUNCATE, DELETE, alongside non-standard SHOW TABLES, DESCRIBE TABLE, DESCRIBED FORMATTED, SHOW QUERIES, SHOW ALL QUERIES, KILL QUERY.
+This section introduces all the supported commands for manging a Kafka topic.
+For the engine, a table is a synonym with a Kafka topic.
+The engine has been developed to support the typical SQL commands supported by a relational database: CREATE, DROP, TRUNCATE, DELETE, alongside non-standard SHOW TABLES, DESCRIBE TABLE, DESCRIBED FORMATTED.

 Create a Table¶